-Before you start out in this new ministry you really need to understand why you are doing it.
-I can guarantee that you will encounter resistance to any new ministry you start in your church.
+Before you start out in this new ministry, you need to understand why you are doing it.
+I can guarantee that you will encounter resistance to any new department you start in your church.

-There are people that will not want to ever be caught on camera.
+Some people will not want ever to be caught on camera.
 Others will distrust using new technology in the church.
-And some just have a hard time embracing change of any kind.
+Moreover, some have a hard time embracing a change of any kind.

 So why are you starting this video production ministry?
 Is it going to be a tool for evangelism?
 Is it going to be used to influence your community in its values and culture?
 Is it going to be used for better communication between church leadership and the people they are serving?
-Is it going to serve people who have special needs or are shut ins?
+Is it going to help people who have special needs or are shut-ins?

-These are important questions to answer before you start because it will shape the way you go forward with the ministry.
+These are essential questions to answer before you start because it will shape the way you go forward with the ministry.